miltonbahia/Getting-and-Cleaning-Data/README.md

 1 - Merges the training and the test sets to create one data set.
 2 - Extracts only the measurements on the mean and standard deviation for each measurement.
-3 -
+3 - Adds a column with the name of the activities
-Uses descriptive activity names to name the activities in the data set
+4 - Appropriately labels the data set with descriptive variable names 5 - Writes the result to text file df_analysis.txt
-    Appropriately labels the data set with descriptive variable names.
+6 - Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-    From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+7 - Writes the result to text file df_summary.txt

 ## Code Book
 File:  df_analysis.txt